Automatic Sleep Scoring from Large-scale Multi-channel Pediatric EEG: Experimental Procedures

 \subsection{Data Description}

-The NCH Sleep DataBank holds 3,984 pediatric PSG from 3,673 unique patients that were collected between 2017 and 2019 at NCH, Cleveland, Ohio, USA.
-In this paper, we used 3,928 PSG from 3,631 unique patients that had seven EEG channels of interest (F4-M1, O2-M1, C4-M1, O1-M2, F3-M2, C3-M2, CZ-O1), which is about 98.5\% of the dataset.
+The NCH Sleep DataBank holds $3,984$ pediatric PSG from 3,673 unique patients that were collected between $2017$ and $2019$ at NCH, Cleveland, Ohio, USA.
+In this paper, we used $3,928$ PSG from $3,631$ unique patients that had seven EEG channels of interest (F4-M1, O2-M1, C4-M1, O1-M2, F3-M2, C3-M2, CZ-O1), which is about $98.5$\% of the dataset.
 Demographic information is summarized in Table \ref{tbl:patient_demographics}, and the distributions of sleep study length are visualized in Figure \ref{fig:edf_lengths}.
 The PSGs were conducted in standard care at NCH, and all sleep stages were manually scored by a technician and verified by a physician board certified in sleep medicine.
-Since the EEG signals in this dataset have varying sampling frequency, they were resampled to 128 Hz before training the model.
-Please see \cite{lee2021nch} for a much more detailed description of the dataset including the de-identification and validation process.
+Since the EEG signals in this dataset have varying sampling frequency, they were resampled to $128$Hz before training the model.
+Please see \citet{lee2022large} for a much more detailed description of the dataset including the de-identification and validation process.
+Furthermore, in Table~\ref{tab:dataset_size}, we summarize the size of train, validation and test sets splits.